LEEYJ1021/hk-airbnb-conformity-survival-audit/docs/LIMITATIONS.md

 not survive the repair.
 The SAR/spatial model is not re-estimable as specified.
 Anyone using this repository as a basis for further work should treat items 1–5 above as prerequisites to resolve, not footnotes to skip.

+---

+*See `figures/supplementary/fig_s1_h3_subgroup_and_split_sensitivity.png` for
+the H3 subgroup coefficients and the three-way split-composition comparison ("as reported in paper" 188/129 vs. "raw district, no repair" 342/58 vs.
+"repaired district, this pipeline" 299/50) referenced in item 6 above and in the README's H3 row.
+This figure is not reproduced anywhere in the manuscript.*